garryrot/telekinesis/BUILD.md

 This build outputs `Telekinesis.dll`, a SKSE64 plugin based on CommonLibSSE NG.

-There should really be no need for you to do this, unless you:
+There is no need for you to do this, unless you...

-- Want to port the native library to a skyrim version that I currently don't support
+- want to port the native library to a skyrim version that I currently don't support
-- Want to fork this project and change the native library
+- want to fork this project and change the native library

 ## Build Requirements